-In short, in Blanchard (2019)'s model, the source of potential Pareto improvements, under the extreme conditions that they arise, is intergenerational risk sharing.
-An average riskfree rate that is low signals the presence of risk - risk that can potentially be shared across generations, with state-contingent transfers the clear policy response.
+In short, in Blanchard (2019)'s model, the source of potential Pareto improvements, for the extreme assumptions under which they arise, is intergenerational risk sharing.
+Low average risk-free rates signal the presence of risk - risk that can potentially be shared across generations, with bilateral not unilateral policy the clear response.

-Our open-economy model takes the U.S. as the home country and the RoW as the foreign country.
-The model includes compensated foreign-investment taxes to achieve a realistic pattern of cross-country asset holdings.6 Opening up the economy expands the scope for domestic efficiency gains.
-That is, generating higher EAU levels for domestic residents is feasible for a somewhat larger range of parameters than in the closed economy.
-However, this home-country improvement typically reflects the aforementioned beggar-thy-neighbor effect.
-Indeed, the U.S. experiences only about one quarter of the reduction in domestic capital that would arise were the economy closed.
-Stated differently, the RoW takes most of the hit to global investment.
-But given our assumed incomplete, international financial markets, domestic pay-go also benefits foreigners through improved international risk-sharing.
+Section 6 presents our open-economy analogue.
+It takes the U.S. as the home country and the rest of the world (henceforth, RoW) as the foreign country.
+The model includes compensated foreign-investment taxes to achieve a realistic pattern of cross-country asset holdings.
+Opening the economy expands the set of parameters permitting domestic EAU pay-go gains, largely reflecting the aforementioned beggar-thy-neighbor effect.
+Indeed, under pay go, the U.S. experiences only one fourth the domestic-capital reduction that would arise were the economy closed, i.e. pay go's crowding out primarily reduces foreign capital stocks.
+Interestingly, however, domestic pay go can benefit foreigners by improving international risk-sharing.
 Specifically, the reduction in saving in the home country reduces the global demand for the domestically-supplied safe bond, raising its return.
-This lets foreign agents build safer portfolios at lower cost.
-With sufficiently low risk-free rates as well as exceedingly small risk premia, both countries can gain from domestic deficits.
-Yet, here again, state-contingent two-way transfers Pareto-dominate pay-go, delivering substantial risk-sharing benefits with much less crowding out, for both domestic and foreign agents.
+This helps foreigners mitigate investment risk.
+With sufficiently low risk-free rates and risk premia, both countries can gain from domestic deficits.
+Yet, here again, bilateral transfers Pareto dominate pay go, delivering larger benefits with less crowding out.